Share

 Key Takeaway: Optimising your web pages for featured snippets is a great strategy because they get 35.1% of all clicks.

 Ranking your website for featured snippets should be part of your overall SEO strategy.
-If you need help securing featured snippets, our SEO agency specialises in ranking sites for featured snippets.
+If you need help securing featured snippets, our Australian SEO agency specialises in ranking sites for featured snippets.

 24% Of People Believe That Featured Snippets Are Ads